sudowing/service-engine/README2.md

 removing user data is bad.
 I'd prefer do with via an active flag.
 Even to support with GDPR or CCPA requirements, I'd not support deleting via this service. instead -- this service should flip flags and an async worker should connect to the to this service via a special method to handle the user requested (and gov mandated) purge

 # Related projects:
+## Public Docker Image
-- source for public dockerfile that implements this node lib
+Source for [public dockerfile](https://github.com/sudowing/service-engine-docker) that implements this node lib
+## Forkable Service Template
-- clonable project that implements the public docker image, containing only the resources unique to an implementation (metadata, migration files, middleware, complex resources, permissions and env vars)
+[Clonable project](https://github.com/sudowing/service-engine-template) that implements the public docker image, containing only the resources unique to an implementation (metadata, migration files, middleware, complex resources, permissions and env vars)
+## Demo Project
-- demo project, complete with insomnia export that shows multiple CRUD calls via REST & GraphQL against all currenly supported DBs (postgres, mysql and sqlite3)
+demo project, complete with insomnia export that shows multiple CRUD calls via REST & GraphQL against all currenly supported DBs (postgres, mysql and sqlite3)
+## Local DB Guide
-- local db quide, which shows you how to quickly setup and load demo postgres, postgis and mysql databases -- used for the demo project and your exploration of this framework
+[Local DB Guide](https://github.com/sudowing/guide-local-databases), which shows you how to quickly setup and load demo postgres, postgis and mysql databases -- used for the demo project and your exploration of this framework.

-## unsupported characters
+Much of that guide is built on prior-art, but it aggregates step-by-step instructions required for the running (and populating) of various db engines, mostly within docker containers with persistant data.

+# Important Considerations
+The service _should_ work out-of-the-box with minimal configuration.
+There are however a couple key requirements that must be satisfied before this service will function.

+## Unsupported Characters in GraphQL
-The schema name, resource name or field name.
-GraphQL SDL supports a limited set of ascii chars.
-It's possible your db uses unsupported characters and this will need to be resolved before you can get this service to run.
+All schema names, resource names and field names must adhear to GraphQL SDL -- which limits supported characters to a very small subset of ascii chars (`[a-zA-Z0-9]`).
+It iss possible your db uses unsupported characters and any differences will need to be resolved before you can get this service to run.

-Either update the field names or use the permissions to prohibit publication of resources.
+Either update the field names or use the permissions to prohibit publication of resources (as setting a permission to `.none()` prohibits the addition of the resource into the GraphQL schema).

-## DB write permissions
+## DB Permissions

-migrations will require write permissions.
+Migration support is optional -- however if you want to use it you'll need to ensure the service account being used by the app has appropriate permissions to create objects and write records.

+Additionally -- if the service account lacks permissions to CRUD to specific objects, the endpoints & resolvers *will* get created -- but calls to the db will result in 500 level errors.
+The supported method for resolving this is to define service permissions in the *permissions configuration object*, which will prevent the publication of REST endpoints &* resolvers.

+## Returning Fields with CREATE & UPDATE
+While this service implements [knex.js](http://knexjs.org/), which supports a great many popular DBs, not all DBs support returning fields on INSERT & UPDATE queries.
+Postgres does and it's the recommended engine for new projects implementing this library.

+###### **NOTE**: MySQL & Sqlite3 return 201s with no-body responses.

+---
 # Design & Development

 ## Patreon